Tomaati/Ciphix_Case/README.md

   * Implement uploading new data to `sqlite`
   * Implement editing data from `sqlite`
 * Design the pages by creating CSS based on the `Figma` designs mentioned above.
+  * _Note, these designs are a little more simple in the eventual web application due to time constraints._

 ### Database Design
 In order to store all the information that is needed to get the web application up and running it is important to design what the database(s) will look like.
 The following information has to be stored somewhere in order for it to be re-used on the web application: